|Edsger Dijkstra - The Poetry Of Programming|

 Page 1 of 2

 Edsger Dijkstra was one of the first people to worry about what a program should be and he elevated the act of programming to both an art and a science.
-If you only know one Dijkstra quote it should be:
+If you only know one Dijkstra quote it should be: "computer science is no more about computers than astronomy is about telescopes".

 Some might say that the history of software is still with us - just look at any computer to see it!